TedTschopp/tschopp.net/_posts/Drafts/2018-11-19-Of-Maps-and-Monsters-the-Right-Way-to-Populate-a-World-Part-II.md

 #### The Giant
-A Giant of a given group will tend to have the following:
+A Giant of a given group can be modified as follows:

 * Increase HitDice by 1d3+3 up the dice chain
 * Increase Stamina modifier 2d3

 #### Dire or Prehistoric
 These creatures are normal creatures that are generally larger and have built in weapons in the form of horns, teeth or spikes.
 They may have built in armor in the form of heavy fur, hardened bony plates, or thicker skin.
 They also have a heightened intelligence if their base species doesn't have such intelligence.
 These creatures also will act as Alpha leaders in groups of the normal creatures of the base species.
-However if the base species is sentient, these are generally more dull, in which case the Prehistoric creature the thug or dullard the group keeps around to beat up on others.

-##### Dire
-For these rules the dire creature is one that is more impressive than his base species.

 * Increase HitDice by 1d3 up the dice chain
 * Increase Personality modifier by 1d3